Groestlcoin/peach-wallet-desktop/README.md

 The Peach Wallet supports the following features, which have already become common for existing Lightning Network wallets:

 - Sending & receiving payments within the Lightning Network using payment request.
 - Sending & receiving payments on-chain.
-Regular transactions within Bitcoin blockchain.
+Regular transactions within Groestlcoin blockchain.
 - Transaction history.
 Details on payments that are sent and received with your wallet account are kept in history section, so you can always have access to them when it is needed.
 - Payment request.
 You can generate kind of invoice and send it to another person to pay you according to provided payment request.
 - Custom channel opening.
 You can create custom channel by specifying Lightning ID and host IP of a peer.